Muslim’s Alliance with Christians and Jews

 10. The peace of believers is one and indivisible; no believer shall make a separate peace without other believers, when they are engaged in war in the way of God, except when conditions are deemed fair and equitable to all.

 11. In every foray, a rider must take another behind him.
-The believers must avenge the blood of one another, if anyone of them fails fighting in the cause of God.
+The believers must avenge the blood of one another if anyone of them fails to fight in the cause of God.
 The God-fearing believers follow the best and most upright guidance.

 12. No polytheist shall take the property or person of Quraysh under his protection nor shall he intervene on their behalf against a believer.

 13. Whoever is convicted of deliberately killing a believer without legitimate cause, shall be liable to retaliation, unless the next of kin is satisfied (with blood money).
 The believers shall all be against him, and they are bound to keep him under their custody (until either the next of kin is satisfied, or retaliation takes place).